davidgasquez/handbook/content/rationality.md

   - Insight is best thought of as a change in problem representation.
 The way we frame problems makes them more or less difficult.
 - [Problem solving can be understood as a search problem](https://rs.io/the-science-of-problem-solving/).
 You start in some state, there's a set of neighbor states you can move to, and a final state that you would like to end up in.
 - Taking breaks during working on a problem solving is called incubation.
 Incubation enhances problem solving ability.
 - To improve problem solving, one should study solved problems, attack the problem while in different moods, and try explaining the problem to others.
+Explaining problems is good.
+Often in the process of laying out a problem, a solution will present itself.
 - Grossman's Law: Complex problems have simple, easy to understand wrong answers.
 Simple explanations are appealing even when they're wrong.
 - Aim for a Minimum Viable Solution. **Start small and iterate**.
 Fail early and learn from it.
 That allows you to explore, then exploit.
 - When we have a problem, our instinct is to add a new habit or purchase a fix.
 But sometimes, you can improve your life by taking things away ([Via Negativa](https://www.artofmanliness.com/articles/via-negativa-adding-to-your-life-by-subtracting/)).
 For example, the foods you avoid are more important than the foods you eat.